mshemanth853/-Health-Care--Dashboard-Data-Analyst-Project/README.md

 # Project Overview :
-My project explores Hospital data with the help of Python and Power BI , where I explored patterns , Finances & Medications My main was to clean the data , check for patters and create an interactive dashboard to make it easy read , understand and present
+My project explores Hospital data with the help of Python and Power BI , where I explored patterns , Finances & Medications My main aim was to clean the data , check for patters and create an interactive dashboard to make it easy read , understand and present

 # Tools Used :
 Python(Pandas and Matplotlib)